microsoft/TypeScript-wiki/Performance-Tracing.md

             The metadata for these boxes is not particularly convenient to consume.
             1.  `kind` identifies a member of the [SyntaxKind](https://github.com/microsoft/TypeScript/blob/9c60d5a4d33e4ed846cad2136da9efcd48adf847/src/compiler/types.ts#L21) enum.
             2.  `pos` is the zero-indexed character offset from the beginning of the file to the beginning of the range being checked.
-                Note that position will be *before* any trivia (whitespace, comments) before the relevant code fragment, so it will frequently appears to be immediately after the *preceding* statement.
+                Note that position will be *before* any trivia (whitespace, comments) before the relevant code fragment, so it will frequently appear to be immediately after the *preceding* statement.
             3.  `end` is the zero-indexed character offset from the beginning of the file to the end of the range being checked.
     2. In this particular screenshot, we see that a single variable declaration accounts for a large percentage of the check time of this entire file.
         However, the declaration itself is not interesting because its child is an expression that is nearly as wide (i.e. the declaration has low "Self Time").